 You can use the tonnage calculator below to obtain the results directly.

-No matter what method you choose to determine the tonnage, do not exceed the tonnage range of machines and dies.
+No matter which method you choose to determine the tonnage, make sure not to exceed the tonnage range of the machines and dies.

-Using the wrong tonnage may damage the die or working components.
+Using the wrong tonnage can damage the die or working components.

-In the worst case, it may cause deformation of the machine and even affect the safety of bending operators.
+In the worst case, it can cause deformation of the machine and even jeopardize the safety of the bending operators.

 Before each bending, it is very important to determine the tonnage and load limit of the press brake.

 The press brake under excessive load will lead to inaccurate bending, damage to the machine, and even endanger the safety of the operator.

 For example, as a result of bending and deformation of the ram and worktable, the workpiece may spring up.

 Therefore, before bending, you need to check or calculate tonnage and load limits.

 It is crucial to understand the various methods for measuring the tonnage capacity of the bending machine, as this helps the operator make informed decisions and avoid interference situations that may damage the machine.